Bedjes-Studio/SAMM/README.md

 # Simplest Auto Moto Manager

-SAMM is a really nice too to manage your car.
+SAMM is a really nice tool to manage your car.